Tuesday, April 23, 2024

 Unlike other nations that merely use office buildings or mansions to host dignitaries and world-leaders, Prague uses its massive castle.
 Queen Elizabeth’s State Visit in 1996 was one of its most important national events because she only made three State Visits per year, and they were often to Commonwealth Nations.
 President Havel personally invited Her Majesty, and crowds were elated when she arrived at the castle.

-In 2015, the castle hosted His Serene Highness, Albert II, the Prince of Monaco.
+In 2015, the castle welcomed His Serene Highness, Albert II, the Prince of Monaco.
+In 2016, Xi Jinping was the first Chinese president to be hosted at the castle in 67 years.
 As members of the British royal family, the Earl and Countess of Wessex visited in 2017 to meet the president.

 It was distinguished by a Baroque-era fountain built in 1686.
 An old well was covered by a domed iron gate that had impressive scrollwork.